What Your Body Holds After Sexual Trauma (7 Places to Begin Softening)

 I welcome you to explore this area only if you feel comfortable, and know you can end your practice at any time.
 To soften, you might explore diaphragmatic breath, perhaps visualizing your pelvic floor expanding and contracting with each inhale and exhale.
 You might also find comfort with adding blankets and pillows to promote more softness and ease.

-Healing is nonlinear, often facing setbacks before reaching new milestones.
-I welcome you to send yourself kindness on your journey, knowing that even self compassion is a practice that comes easily some days, and not so much on others.
+I welcome you to send yourself kindness on your journey, knowing that self compassion is a practice that comes easily some days, and not so much on others.
+You don’t have to rush through practices or reach a certain amount of repetitions to soften held tension.
+When you allow the process, being kind with yourself along the way, you make room for your body to soften in its own time, when it’s ready.

 related posts: